Nicolás Almagro: 2012

-Almagro lost in the fourth round of the 2012 Australian Open to Tomáš Berdych.
-Afterwards, Berdych refused to shake Almagro's hand after an incident in the match where Almagro hit Berdych with a ball.

-In February, Almagro earned his 11th career title in São Paulo, defeating Filippo Volandri in the final.
-He also made the final in Buenos Aires, bowing to David Ferrer.

-Almagro got his revenge at Indian Wells, where he beat and bageled Berdych in the fourth round to advance to the quarterfinals, where he met Novak Djokovic.

-Almagro defended his title in Nice for his 12th career title, beating American Brian Baker in the final.

 At the French Open, he defeated Paolo Lorenzi, in the first round, Marcos Baghdatis in the second round, Leonardo Mayer in the third round, and Janko Tipsarević in the fourth round to reach quarterfinals without losing a set.
 He lost his first set to Rafael Nadal in the quarterfinals, where he ultimately lost, 6–7, 2–6, 3–6.

-Almagro has yet to go past the third round at Wimbledon and is not known for his proficiency on grass.
-However, during the 2012 London Olympics, he made a surprising run to the quarterfinals without dropping a set, before losing 4–6, 1–6 to eventual champion Andy Murray.

 Almagro reached the finals of the Swedish Open, losing again to Ferrer, 2–6, 2–6.

 Almagro reached the semifinals of the German Tennis Championships in Hamburg, losing to Juan Mónaco, 6–3, 3–6, 4–6.

 2013

 Almagro reached the quarterfinals of the Australian Open for the first time, where he played compatriot David Ferrer, whom he had never beaten in twelve previous meetings.
 Almagro led by two sets and served for a place in his first Grand Slam semifinal once in the third set and twice in the fourth, but was unable to manufacture a match point, and Ferrer eventually won, 4–6, 4–6, 7–5, 7–6^{(4)}, 6–2.

-Almagro's next tournament was the Abierto Mexicano Telcel in Acapulco.
-He reached the semifinals without dropping a set.
-However, he was beaten by Rafael Nadal in straight sets.

-In Houston, Almagro was the top seed.
-He made it to the final, but was defeated by John Isner.

-Almagro then reached the fourth round of the French Open where, for the second Grand Slam running, he lost after leading by two sets and a break against a compatriot, this time Tommy Robredo.
-Almagro led 7–6^{(5)}, 6–3, 4–1 but went on to lose the last three sets 4–6, 4–6, 4–6, despite also leading sets four and five by a break of serve.

-At Wimbledon, Almagro was the 15th seed.
-He reached the third round, where he lost in straight sets to Jerzy Janowicz.

-Almagro reached the semifinal stage of the bet-at-home Open in Hamburg, losing to Fabio Fognini in straight sets.